 - Recently, Marine Drive has been nominated as a UNESCO World Heritage Site for its stunning structures from the 19th century and 20th century art deco style buildings.

 - Also Cst has been declared as unesco heritage.

 - First of all I would like to give a simple definition of ‘Tetrapods’.
 So, what are tetrapods exactly?

-- A tetrapod is a four-legged concrete structure used as Armour unit on breakwaters.
+- A tetrapod is a three-legged concrete structure used as Armour unit on breakwaters.
 The Tetrapod’s shape is designed to dissipate the force of incoming waves by allowing water to flow around rather than against it, and to reduce displacement by allowing a random distribution of Tetrapods to mutually interlock.